anapaulaghix/anapaulaghix/README.md

 ### Hi there, I'm Ana paula👋
 🔹 Passionate about creating efficient and user-centered software solutions, learn to program games in my associate Degree.
-I'm a development systems technician and Intern IT at Caterpillar Inc.
+I'm a development systems technician and Junior Developer at Caterpillar Inc.

 💡 Proficient of programming languages including TypeScript and C#